dosumis/obook/docs/tutorial/managing-ontology-project.md

 # Tutorial on Managing OBO Ontology Projects

-This tutorial is not about editing ontologies and managing the evolution of its content (aka ontology curation), but the general process of managing an ontology project overall.
+This tutorial is not about editing ontologies and managing the evolution of their content (aka ontology curation), but the general process of managing an ontology project overall.
 In this lesson, we will cover the following:

 1. How to effectively manage an ontology project using GitHub projects and teams
 2. How to coordinate the evolution of ontologies across projects and grants